wangechi01-a/Medical-Chatbot/README.md

 # Medical Chatbot

-This project is an AI-powered medical chatbot designed to answer health-related questions accurately and concisely.
-Built using **LangChain**, **FAISS**, and **Hugging Face embeddings**, the chatbot retrieves relevant information from a curated database of trusted medical documents and delivers responses in real-time.
-It’s optimized for CPU usage, making it deployable on local machines and adaptable to various environments.
+This project is an AI-powered medical chatbot designed to provide accurate and concise answers to health-related queries.
+The chatbot uses LangChain, FAISS, and Hugging Face embeddings to retrieve relevant information from a curated set of trusted medical documents.
+It utilizes TheBloke/Llama-2-7B-Chat-GGML, a high-performance language model, to generate responses in real-time, optimized for CPU usage for flexibility in deployment.

 ## Table of Contents